ROPO analysis: Why you need it and how to conduct it

 - Availability of all required fields

 - Availability of data for all days

 - Comparable format for date, income, and city

 - Presence of the User ID parameter in all transactions

 If you want to not only find out the share of ROPO purchases but also calculate their ROAS, you’ll need cost data from your advertising sources.
 You can import your expenses from different services into Google Analytics, then upload them to Google BigQuery as a single stream using OWOX BI Pipeline.

 All your data can be combined according to this scheme:

-OWOX BI offers a free 14-day trial period.
+OWOX BI offers a free trial period.
 During this time, you can set up data collection in your Google BigQuery project to create reports on ROPO and other marketing indicators.

 How to link user actions on the site and offline

 After you collect all the data in Google BigQuery, you need to link it.
 As a key, you can use the User ID.
 This is a unique identifier that you assign to each user in your database and associate with the user’s email address or loyalty card.
 When users enter your website and log in — for example, enter a personal account — their User ID is transferred to Google Analytics (provided that you have this function configured in GA).